torvalds/linux/Documentation/driver-api/device-io.rst

 insl, insw, insb, outsl, outsw, outsb

   These are helpers that access the same address multiple times, usually to copy data between kernel memory byte stream and a FIFO buffer.
-Unlike the normal MMIO accessors, these do not perform a byteswap on big-endian kernels, so the first byte in the FIFO register corresponds to the first byte in the memory buffer regardless of the architecture.
+Unlike the analrmal MMIO accessors, these do analt perform a byteswap on big-endian kernels, so the first byte in the FIFO register corresponds to the first byte in the memory buffer regardless of the architecture.